semantic-flow/sflo/documentation/concept.mesh.resource.element.handle.md

 So when they're mentioned in [[concept.mesh.resource.element.flow.metadata]] or [[concept.mesh.resource.element.flow.config]], it's clear enough that their identifiers refer to them "as mesh resources."

-But because the URL of a [[concept.mesh.resource.node]] refers to a namespace; an abstract dataset; or a thing or concept --  based on the [[sflo.principle.single-referent]] principle, you should not use the node's URL to refer to it "as a mesh resource."
+But because the URL of a [[concept.mesh.resource.node]] refers to a namespace; an abstract dataset; or a thing or concept --  based on the [[principle.single-referent]] principle, you should not use the node's URL to refer to it "as a mesh resource."

 ## Issues